 Special revenue funds are used to account for and report proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
-Most of the special revenue funds are considered nonmajor funds for reporting purposes, however, the ESSER, State Textbook, and Grant funds met the technical criteria to be presented as major funds.
+Most of the special revenue funds are considered nonmajor funds for reporting purposes, however, the Title I, Part A, ARP ESSER II, and the State Textbook met the technical criteria to be presented as major funds.